Qovery/terraform-provider-qovery/docs/resources/application.md

   ]
   environment_variable_overrides = [
     {
-      # the key of the override must be the name of the aliased variable
+      # the key of the override must be the name of the overridden variable
       # e.g here it is an override on a variable declared at project scope "SOME_PROJECT_VARIABLE"
       key   = "SOME_PROJECT_VARIABLE"
       value = "OVERRIDDEN_VALUE"